ikoniqoz/nitrodocs/content/modules/variables.md

 # Variables

-The _variables_ module you to create variables that are accessible throughout your PyroCMS code.
+The _variables_ module you to create variables that are accessible throughout your NitroCMS code.
 They are a good way to set small bits of text that you or other admins may want to change later.
 For instance, you can create a variable for the site's official Twitter handle.
 If it ever changes, it can be easily changable via the variables module.

 ## Creating Variables